 Speaking and Listening

-Children are taught reading skills through enjoying exciting stories, a systematic programme of synthetic phonics (Read Write Inc), through work to memorise key words, and through reading good books.
+Children are taught reading skills from Nursery through enjoying exciting stories, a systematic programme of synthetic phonics (Read Write Inc), through work to memorise key words, and through reading good books.

 Home School Reading

-Pupils are taught key skills of planning, drafting and editing their work, learning to proof-read and improve their own writing as well as having opportunities to discuss their writing with peers.
-Pupils’ stamina for writing is developed through fortnightly extended writing tasks which are linked to other areas of the curriculum, whilst building upon the writing skills taught during English lessons.
+We understand the link between good talking and skilful writing.
+Writing is contextualised in the class book or linked to a curriculum subject, giving the children a secure context and purpose for their writing.
+Pupils are taught key skills of planning, drafting and editing their work, learning to proof-read and improve their own writing, as well as having opportunities to evaluate their writing with peers.
+Pupils’ stamina for writing is developed through fortnightly extended writing tasks where children have the opportunity to exercise and apply both established and newly-acquired skills.

 Grammar and punctuation are taught systematically and explicitly through focused activities within the context of reading and writing.
 Once familiar with a grammatical concept, pupils explore and apply the concept to their own speech and writing.